nocss42/ZooCodeWelcome/README.md

-Text for home page
+Dynamic text for the ZooCode app's front page

-Will add image